department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/comparative-analysis.md

 The most common items added were "my accounts/policies", profile, and messages.
 Most sites had drop down menus for these items and/or a secondary navigation once the user moved away from the dashboard into a deeper section of the site.
 The secondary navigation was a nice way to allow users to drill down further into the site.

 State Farm allowed users to toggle between the overall site nav and the authenticated navigation, which felt intuitive and easy to use.
-Although it is not a common pattern, I think this could provide a great user experience with a solid IA foundation.
+Although it is not a common pattern, this could provide a great user experience with a solid IA foundation.

 Geico's navigation was minimal, and utterly confusing.
 Navigating away from the dashboard to almost any part of the site revealed a different navigation pattern, and the user was prompted to log in again repeatedly.